Eat For 10 Hours. Fast For 14. This Daily Habit Prompts Weight Loss, Study Finds

 This is not the first research to show that the timing of meals can make a difference to our waistlines.
 As we've reported, a study several years back found that dieters who ate their main meal of the day before 3 p.m. lost about 5 pounds more than people who ate a dinner meal late in the evening.

-And, as scientists learn more, it's clear that our bodies are time-keeping machines.
-Not only do we have a master clock in our brains, there are also clocks in all the organs of our body — from the pancreas to the stomach and liver.
+And as scientists learn more, it's clear that our bodies are timekeeping machines.
+Not only do we have a master clock in our brains, but there are also clocks in all the organs of our body — from the pancreas to the stomach and liver.

-Daylight is a main cue to reset our master clock each day, but it's the first bite of food we take in the morning that may be an important cue to re-set other clocks in our organs.
+Daylight is a main cue to reset our master clock each day, but it's the first bite of food we take in the morning that may be an important cue to reset other clocks in our organs.

-"When the timing of meals does not match with the sleep-wake cycle well, there's a disconnect between the different clocks that we have in our body," Frank Scheer, director of the Medical Chronobiology Program at Brigham and Women's Hospital, told us several years back.
+"When the timing of meals does not match with the sleep-wake cycle well, there's a disconnect between the different clocks that we have in basically all the cells of our body," Frank Scheer, director of the Medical Chronobiology Program at Brigham and Women's Hospital, told us several years back.

 "When the clocks in our body are out of sync," our bodies don't work as efficiently, and this may lead us to store more fat, explains Panda.
 "And over a long period of time, that can lead to Type 2 diabetes, obesity and increased risk for heart diseases," Panda says.